 In this tutorial we will explain how to export your Android device surveying project created with SW Maps, Mapit GIS or Mapit Spatial to QGIS and AutoCAD.

-- Mapit GIS, Mapit Spatial or SW Maps app for Android.
+- Mapit GIS Pro, Mapit Spatial (export function need to pay for subscription) or SW Maps app for Android.

 We have prepared some tutorials on how to connect your simpleRTK2B receiver with these apps:

 - QGIS and AutoCAD for PC

 How to export your surveying project on Android device to QIGS and AutoCAD?

 - It is important that all the points you want to export belong to the same layer.